IMF Special Data Dissemination Standard

 Special Data Dissemination Standard of the International Monetary Fund

 Seeking data transparency and confidence in statistical information, the International Monetary Fund (IMF) established the Special Data Dissemination Standard (SDDS).
-Its goal is to ensure that the IMF Member States, which seek to gain access to international capital markets, act in accordance with the Standard in presenting to the public comprehensive, reliable, comparable and timely economic and financial data.
+Its goal is to ensure that the IMF member countries, which seek to gain access to international capital markets, act in accordance with the prescribed requirements in presenting to the public comprehensive, reliable, comparable and timely economic and financial data.

-Data on these groups is published on the National Summary Data Page ‘Economic and Financial Data for Lithuania’, and updated on the days indicated in the data release calendar.
-Metadata for indicator groups, i.e. information on the contents and periodicity of statistical indicators, their collection, compilation, confidentiality and publication practices in the country is available on the IMF website.
+Data for the components of the SDDS Plus data categories is published on the National Summary Data Page (Economic and Financial Data for Lithuania) and updated following the data release calendar.
+Metadata for indicator groups, i.e. information on the content and periodicity of statistical indicators, their collection, compilation, confidentiality and publication practices in the country, is available on the IMF website.